Data Labeling Sprint Capacity Planner

 Cost and overhead

-The planner multiplies total annotator hours (including rework) by your fully loaded hourly cost per annotator.
-It then applies any platform fee or internal overhead percentage on top to estimate the total sprint cost and cost per 1,000 accepted labels.
+For a labeling sprint, the calculator multiplies total annotator hours including rework by your fully loaded hourly cost per annotator.
+It then applies any platform fee or internal overhead percentage to estimate total sprint cost and cost per 1,000 accepted labels, which makes it easier to compare staffing plans or tooling options.

 Keep in mind that accepted labels are post-review.
-If your rejection rate or rework time is high, you may see a large gap between raw labels and accepted labels, and your cost per accepted label will rise accordingly.
+If your rejection rate or rework time is high, the gap between raw labels and accepted labels widens quickly, and your cost per accepted label rises with it.

 To stress-test your plan, try adjusting: